SumitKLamba/SumitKLamba/README.md

 - Flutter for Mobile Applications
 - NestJS or NodeJS for REST API's
 - React for Admin Panels to Manage API's
+- PostgreSQL or Firebase for Database
-- AWS, Firebase or Heroku for hosting
+- AWS or Heroku for Cloud

 **Languages and Tools:**
 <code><img height="30" src="https://ih1.redbubble.net/image.683518800.8491/st,small,507x507-pad,600x600,f8f8f8.jpg"></code>